 The holiday season is a joyful time of the year, but it also can be stressful for kids with autism spectrum disorders (ASD).
 Preparing and planning early for the holidays can help you relieve some of the holiday stress.

 Members of the Autism Parent Advisory Board at Children’s Hospital Los Angeles, a member of the Autism Speaks Autism Treatment Network, partnered with Kathryn Smith, RN, DrPH, nurse care manager in the Boone Fetter Clinic to provide tips every parent and caregiver can use during the holiday season.
-Creating a visual story (a series of pictures or drawings) before each holiday can help your child prepare for the day’s activities.
-Here are some ideas to help you and your child enjoy the holidays this year and every year.
+Creating a visual story (a series of pictures or drawings) before each holiday can help your child prepare for the day’s activities - see one example here.
+The following are some ideas to help you and your child enjoy the holidays this year and every year.

 Before a Holiday Event

 - Practice sitting at the table with the plates, lighting and music before the holiday gathering.

 - Draw pictures about the holiday to help your child prepare for the events.

 - Eat holiday foods in advance to determine what your child does or does not like.
 Help them become more comfortable with the food selection.